soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 <!-- My analysis also draws parallels between the thematic domain and the speech act domain, which have been considered to be two separate domains. -->

 My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies, including, but not limited to, agreement, anaphor binding, control, and politeness.
-My research so far suggests that large language models do not fully recognize these linguistic dependencies.
-I am also interested in how language models handle low-resource and typologically diverse languages.
+My research so far suggests that LLMs do not fully recognize these linguistic dependencies.
+I am also interested in how LMs handle low-resource and typologically diverse languages.

 ## Research interests